Buhari Canvasses Strengthening of Early Warning Systems to Rein in Conflicts in Africa

 President Muhammadu Buhari has called on African Union (AU) member countries to strengthen early warning systems to rein in conflicts in the continent.

-Nigeria’s positions and interventions on these issues were conveyed at the weekend by the president during separate meetings at the ongoing 36th AU Summit in Addis Ababa, Ethiopia.
+Nigerian positions and interventions on these issues were conveyed at the weekend by the president during separate meetings at the ongoing 36th AU Summit in Addis Ababa, Ababa.

-The summit, which is meeting under the theme ‘Acceleration of the African Continent Free Trade Area (AfCFTA) Implementation’, was a key opportunity for the Nigerian delegation, led by Buhari, to emphasize that it has fully embraced the spirit of the AfCFTA, having signed, ratified and deposited the instrument at the African Union Commission.
+The summit with the theme, “Acceleration of the African Continent Free Trade Area (AfCFTA) Implementation,” was a key opportunity for the Nigerian delegation, led by President Buhari to emphasise that it has fully embraced the spirit of the AfCFTA, having signed, ratified and deposited the instrument at the African Union Commission.

-In this light, Buhari, according to a release issued Sunday by his spokesperson, Mallam Garba Shehu, urged all member states, AUC and the Secretariat of AfCFTA to continue supporting the implementation of the AfCFTA Agreement.
+In this light, Buhari, according to a statement yesterday, by his spokesperson, Mallam Garba Shehu, urged all member States, AUC and the Secretariat of AfCFTA to continue supporting the implementation of the AfCFTA Agreement.

-At the high-level side event on ‘Early Warning Within the Framework of the African Union Peace and Security Council and the Committee of Intelligence and Security Services in Africa (CISSA)’, hosted by President Teodoro Mbasogo of Equatorial Guinea, Buhari noted that: ‘‘Timely information sharing is vital to successful early warning and response processes.’’
+At the High-Level side event on “Early Warning Within the Framework of the African Union Peace and Security Council and the Committee of Intelligence and Security Services in Africa (CISSA),’’ hosted by President Teodoro Mbasogo of Equatorial Guinea, President Buhari noted that, “timely information sharing is vital to successful early warning and response processes.”

 He, therefore, urged member states to cooperate more with the African Union Commission (AUC), Regional Economic Communities (RECs), Regional Mechanisms (RMs) and other relevant partners.